We can use a firewall to protect our home network and family from offensive web sites and potential hackers.

 How does a firewall work?

 A network firewall works by establishing a border between the internet and the network it guards.
-It is inserted inline across a network connection and inspects all packets entering the network.
-As it inspects, a rules engine distinguishes between traffic that is benign and traffic that is potentially dangerous.
+It is injected inline over a network connection and examines all packets accessing the network.
+As it examines, a controls engine differentiates among traffic that is kind and traffic that is possibly vulnerable.

 A firewall is not capable of making judgments on its own — no computer is.
-Instead, it follows the programmed rules created by humans.
-These rules dictate whether the firewall should let a packet through the network barrier.
+Alternatively, it matches the programmed courses designed by people.
+Certain laws record whether the firewall should give a packet by the network boundary.
 If a packet matches a pattern that indicates danger, the corresponding rule will instruct the firewall not to let the packet through.
-These rules have to be constantly updated because the criteria for what patterns indicate a dangerous packet change frequently.
+Certain laws have to be regularly renewed because of the guidelines for what models show a dangerous packet change regularly.

 Firewall may be classified into three different ways:-